mathead/pycrypt/docs/solvers.rst

 GeneticSolver
 -------------

 3 character long keys take about 20 seconds with the ``BruteForceSolver``, but 4 characters would take 26 times that!
 That is over 8 minutes.
-To try out all the possible 8 character long keys, it would take over 6000 years.
+To try out all the possible 8 character keys, it would take over 6000 years.
 That's where the ``GeneticSolver`` comes in.
 It uses a very basic `genetic algorithm <http://en.wikipedia.org/wiki/Genetic_algorithm>`_.
 But first, let's make a more complex Vigenère cipher from our sample text:

 .. code-block:: python